Blosterhxh/simple_lora/README.md

+The code is licensed under GPLv3 (see LICENSE-CODE).
+The article summaries and the readme are licensed under CC0 (see LICENSE-TEXT).

 # 1/ Structure of the github

 This github project was aimed at providing a complete understanding of pivotal tuning for diffusion model so that one could easily understand how to tune hyperparameters depending on what he is looking for.